Attracting new attendees to humanities programming

 ▻ Conveying Capacious Themes

-Cogut Institute events also typically explore themes or subjects from multiple angles and in nuanced ways in order to catalyze dialogue among scholars across disciplines.
+Cogut Institute events also typically explore themes or subjects from multiple angles and in nuanced ways in order to spark dialogue among scholars across disciplines.
 But how can a designer illustrate things that can’t readily be summarized?

 The annual “Collaborative Public Workshop,” for example, has the broad theme of collaborative, interdisciplinary research.
-No one concrete image could possibly suggest this, so considering how such research brings multiple methods to bear on shared subjects, I instead develop abstract imagery suggesting overlap, interconnectedness, entanglement, etc.
+No single concrete image could possibly suggest this, so considering how such research brings multiple methods to bear on shared subjects, I instead develop abstract imagery suggesting overlap, interconnectedness, entanglement, etc.

 Iterating within and beyond an individual project